 A charcoal forged blade, water quenched with clay, sharpened with waterstones, and finished simply and humbly in the age-old style of farm and foresting tools used in managing satoyama, the borderlands between village and wilds.

-Design a Knife
+Design a Knife (currently on pause)

 One of the components of the Tools for Satoyama project is the ability to design and customize a knife online at the time of ordering.
 Four basic blade types are offered and the size, materials, textures, and colours can be suited to personal taste and specific use cases.